christian-taillon/infosec-interview-questions/itsec-soc.md

 ```
 asset - what you are trying to protect
 threat - something that can affect the CIA triad
-vulnerability - a weakness or flaw in a security program that, if exploited, threatens CIA triad
+vulnerability - a weakness or flaw in a security program that, if exploited, threatens the CIA triad
 risk - a potential for damage to the CIA triad as a result of a threat
 exploit - program/code designed to take advantage of a vulnerability